 There are two parts to an implementation: a compression program and an uncompression/decompression program.
 You need both to have a useful compression utility.
 We'll assume these are separate programs, but they share many classes, functions, modules, code or whatever unit-of-programming you're using.
 We'll call the program that reads a regular file and produces a compressed file the compression or huffing program.
 The program that does the reverse, producing a regular file from a compressed file, will be called the uncompression or unhuffing program.

 To compress a file (sequence of characters) you need a table of bit encodings, e.g., an ASCII table, or a table giving a sequence of bits that's used to encode each character.
 This table is constructed from a coding tree using root-to-leaf paths to generate the bit sequence that encodes each character.
+When you read "table", think array or map or dictionary depending on the programming language you're using.

 Assuming you can write a specific number of bits at a time to a file, a compressed file is made using the following top-level steps.
 These steps will be developed further into sub-steps, and you'll eventually implement a program based on these ideas and sub-steps.

 Build a table of per-character encodings.
 The table may be given to you, e.g., an ASCII table, or you may build the table from a Huffman coding tree.
+(Remember, think map or array or dictionary.)

 Read the file to be compressed (the plain file) and process one character at a time.
 To process each character find the bit sequence that encodes the character using the table built in the previous step and write this bit sequence to the compressed file.